 Heat pumps

-Move heat from one space to another: in the winter, provides heating by transferring heat (from air or from the ground) inside and in the summer, provides cooling by sending heat outside
+Move heat from one space to another.
+In the winter, provides heating by transferring heat (from air or from the ground) inside and in the summer, provides cooling by sending heat outside

 Benefits